alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 	- **size**: (minutes) maximum limit to be extracted
 	- sort {None,hunAlign,CNG,LM}: Sorts the corpus before extracting using the selected score.
 Default is CNG
 	- v: Verbose mode
-	- maxSegDuration : Maximum duration of a speech segments
+	- maxSegDuration : Maximum duration of a speech segment
-	- minSegDuration: Minimum duration of a speech segments
+	- minSegDuration: Minimum duration of a speech segment
-	- extract: Copies speech segments along with
+	- extract: Copies speech segments along with transcription and translation files

 References